Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 CHAPTER 4 Creating Curb Appeal b Appeal

 Someone once said, “a stunning first impression is not the same thing as love at first sight.
 But surely it is an invitation to consider the matter.”
-This could not be truer than in selling a home.
+This could not more true than in selling a home.
 First impressions matter.
 Sometimes they are everything.
 Nothing sets the tone of a relationship or encourages a transaction more than first impressions.
 So, always consider what a potential homebuyer may think as he or she drives up to your property for the very first time.
 Think of “curb appeal” as the home seller’s shop window.
 Like picking a lunch place on a busy avenue in a tourist spot, it’s either the outside presentation, or, as we saw in the 80/20 rule discussion, some particular feature that brings in the customers.
 For most lunch seekers, it is the way the place looks (“curb appeal”), and to others, the soups and sandwiches they serve (specific desired feature).
 You do not have a lot of time to establish a curb appeal relationship with a prospective homebuyer.
 Whether cruising the web to view online photos from across the country, or cruising by your home in the family SUV on a Sunday afternoon outing, home shoppers will decide at a glance whether they want to see more.
 “We buy ugly houses” is a sign often seen nailed to electric poles.
 Rehabbers look for ugly houses so that they can pay the least amount possible; homebuyers will be less likely to pay market value on an unattractive home.

 Creating curb appeal is essential to attracting interest in your home.
 How your home looks from the road is so persuasive that a well-prepared house may catch the attention of buyers who did not find the written description particularly compelling.
 Likewise, a neglected house can cause a buyer previously excited by the description to cruise right on by.
 Try this.
 Go out into your street and look — I mean really look — at your home, and see if you can spot any imperfections.
 Is it appealing, pristine, and well-kept, or are there necessary repairs that you have been putting off?
 After you’ve lived in a home for a long while, you’re not likely to examine it objectively.
 Listen to suggestions from real estate experts about how you can make your house show better.
 Then, take a drive around your neighborhood and surrounding area and see which homes for sale appeal to you and note why.
 Well-tended houses with trimmed bushes, groomed lawns, attractive landscaping, and a “grand entrance” (discussed shortly) will be more impressive than homes with an unkempt walkway, uncut grass, and a front door with peeling paint.
 The outside appearance of a property needs to be an invitation to come inside.
 Potential homebuyers are drawn to welcoming entries and uncluttered yards.
 They are unlikely to be attracted to a home with dead shrubbery and a weather-worn exterior.
 It is no stretch to think a buyer will believe the home is neglected on the inside as well.
 Look at your home as a prospect would.
 Drive up to the curb and take inventory of everything that needs attention.
 Low-cost investments like power washing the house and concrete walkways, repainting trim, and adding landscaping give your house more curb appeal.
 Simple improvements like weeding, trimming, and window washing can improve the appearance of a home with little to no expense.
 Repairs and repainting are